Gastric dilatation volvulus

 GDV is a life-threatening condition in dogs that requires prompt treatment.
-It is common in certain breeds; deep-chested breeds are especially at risk.
+It is common in certain breeds; deep-chested and large dog breeds are especially at risk.
 Mortality rates in dogs range from 10 to 60%, even with treatment.
 With surgery, the mortality rate is 15 to 33 percent.

 Symptoms

 Symptoms are not necessarily distinguishable from other kinds of distress.
 A dog might stand uncomfortably and seem to be in extreme discomfort for no apparent reason.
 Other possible symptoms include firm distension of the abdomen, weakness, depression, difficulty breathing, hypersalivation, and retching without producing any vomitus (nonproductive vomiting).
 Many dogs with GDV have cardiac arrhythmias (40% in one study).
 Chronic GDV in dogs, include symptoms such as loss of appetite, vomiting, and weight loss.
+Hypovolaemia may occur and in severe cases hypovolaemic shock and hypoperfusion.

+Blood dyscrasias have been identified in patients with GDV.
+Haemological conditions that may be identified include: neutrophilic leukocytosis, lymphopaenia, leukopaenia, thrombocytopaenia, and haemoconcentration.
+Other conditions include: hepatocelluar damage, cholestasis, azotemia and hypokalaemia.

 Causes

-Gastric dilatation volvulus in dogs is likely caused by a multitude of factors, but in all cases the immediate prerequisite is a dysfunction of the sphincter between the esophagus and stomach and an obstruction of outflow through the pylorus.
-Some of the more widely acknowledged factors for developing GDV include increased age, breed, having a deep and narrow chest, eating foods, such as kibble, that expand in the stomach, overfeeding, too much water consumption in a small period of time before or after exercise, and other causes of gastrointestinal disease and distress.
-The risk of bloat in dogs perceived as happy by their owners is decreased, and increased in dogs perceived as fearful.
-This may be owing to the physiological effects of the dog's personality on the function and motility of the gastrointestinal system.
-Alternatively, the dogs may become unhappy/uncomfortable as a consequence of the conditions that lead up to exhibiting bloat.
-Dogs with inflammatory bowel disease may be at an increased risk for bloat.
+Gastric dilatation volvulus is multifactorial without any one cause being identified, but in all cases the immediate prerequisite is a dysfunction of the sphincter between the esophagus and stomach and an obstruction of outflow through the pylorus.

+Hypergastrinaemia has been hypothesised as a cause of GDV.
+Pyloric hypertrophy as a result of hypergastrinaemia was presumed to cause pyloric outflow obstruction, retarding gastric emptying.
+Studies have not found evidence to support this theory.
+One study found no association between pyloric hypertrophy and GDV.

+Impairment of gastric myoelectricity retarding gastric emptying has been hypothesised as a cause of GDV.
+Currently no study has identified an association between gastric myoelectricity and GDV.